OnroerendErfgoed/brdrQ/README.md

  <img src="docs/figures/installation-step-4.png" width="50%" />

-6. The brdrQ-plugin also provides an experimental tool to align features to GRB-actual parcels (Flanders-specific)
+6. The brdrQ-plugin also provides a Feature-by-Feature align tool that is available in the toolbar.

 <img src="docs/figures/installation-step-5.png" width="50%" />